slsa-framework/slsa/docs/get-started.md

 If you are building on GitHub Actions, adopt the <a href="https://github.com/slsa-framework/slsa-github-generator">Language-agnostic GitHub provenance generator / builder</a> to make your build qualify for SLSA 3.
 Use the <a href="https://github.com/slsa-framework/slsa-verifier">Generic SLSA Verifier</a> for provenance verification.

-### Google cloud builder (paid service)

-Google Cloud Build is now SLSA 3 compliant.
-If you are already using Google Cloud Build, see the documentation on where to find your provenance.
-Use the <a href="https://github.com/slsa-framework/slsa-verifier">Generic SLSA Verifier</a> for provenance verification.